 About Episodic Dry Eye3

 Most patients with chronic dry eye disease experience episodic flares which can last from a few days to a few weeks.
-Flares may be triggered by various environmental stresses including allergies, dry indoor heating or cooling, smoke, contact lenses, or medications.
+Flares may be triggered by various environmental stresses including allergies, dry indoor heating or cooling, contact lenses, or medications.
 Flares are typically associated with rapid worsening of eye discomfort followed by prolonged, increased inflammation.
 During an acute flare, eye surface inflammation is initiated by a nonspecific innate immune response.
 This may be followed by a slower, more specific adaptive immune response in some patients.